openshift-psap/inference_results_v2.0/README.md

 This is the repository containing results and code for the v2.0 version of the MLPerf™ Inference benchmark.

-# NVIDIA MLPerf Inference Benchmarks
+# MLPerf Inference v2.0 Implementations
-This is the repository containing results and code for the v2.0 version of the MLPerf™ Inference benchmark.
+This is a repository of NVIDIA-optimized implementations for the [MLPerf](https://mlcommons.org/en/) Inference Benchmark on A30 GPUS with Intel Xeon CPUs.

+## Benchmarks
+**Please refer to /closed/NVIDIA for detailed instructions, including performace guides, and instructions on how to run with new systems.**

 ## List of Benchmarks